2019 India–Pakistan border skirmishes: Retaliatory airstrikes, capture and release of pilot, and friendly fire

 The retaliatory air strikes coupled with the capture of the Indian pilot led to a heightened state of military alert.
 Tanks were deployed to the border in the Pakistani side whilst several Kashmiri residents reportedly fled their homes and painted their homes with red-cross signs to avert air-strikes.

 Pakistan released the captured pilot on 1 March, describing the move as a gesture of peace.
 The Indian Air Force though stated that the pilot's release was an obligation under the Geneva Conventions.
 The Indian media also criticized Pakistan's release of his photographs and interrogation videos to be against the protocols of the convention.
 A video published by the state just prior to his release that showed him praising Pakistani Army and condemning Indian media was criticized for being heavily edited.

+Friendly fire against Indian Air Force Mi-17 Helicopter

+In the same hours of PAF retaliatory airstrikes in Jammu and Kashmir on 27 February 2019, IAF mistakenly shot down its own MI-17 helicopter, mistaking it an enemy aircraft.
+Resultantly, six (6) IAF personnel who were serving as a crew of IAF MI-17 lost their lives including MI-17 pilots, namely, Squadron Leaders Siddharth Vashisht and Ninad Mandavgan.
+IAF Chief RKS Bahaduria admitted IAF's negligence only a year latter in 2019, terming it "a big mistake".
+IAF convened an enquiry commission in which Group Captain Suman Roy Choudhry Chief Operations Officers (COO) of Srinagar Air Force Station during PAF airstrikes, was dismissed from his service in 2023.

-Naval intrusion
+Alleged Indian naval intrusion

 On 5 March, the Pakistani Navy claimed to have successfully warded off an intrusion attempt by an Indian submarine into its territorial waters and released a video of a surfaced submarine.
 The Indian Navy subsequently rejected these statements as "false propaganda."